riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 <img src="../images/posts/package-based-architecture-part-1/404.png" class="img-responsive" />

-Before getting started on our package file, we need to make an update to our collection in both the package and main application.
+Before getting started on our package file, we need to make an update to our collection in both the package and existing application.

 #####/packages/customertracker-customer/lib/collections.js
 {% highlight JavaScript %}